2.6 10 Lab Explore Physical Connectivity 1

 Twisted-pair cables are ubiquitous in modern networks, prized for their versatility and cost-effectiveness.
 They consist of pairs of wires twisted together to reduce electromagnetic interference (EMI).
 There are two main types of twisted-pair cables:

 • Unshielded Twisted Pair (UTP): UTP cables are the most common type of twisted-pair cable.
 They are relatively inexpensive and easy to install.
-However, they are more susceptible to EMI and crosstalk than shielded cables.
+That said, they are more susceptible to EMI and crosstalk than shielded cables.
 UTP cables are categorized by their performance, with categories such as Cat5e, Cat6, and Cat6a defining their maximum data rates and bandwidth.

 • Shielded Twisted Pair (STP): STP cables incorporate a metallic shield around the twisted pairs to provide enhanced protection against EMI and crosstalk.
 They are more expensive and difficult to install than UTP cables but are often used in environments with high levels of electrical noise.